MS Sinfra: History

-In December 1942, the German occupiers of France confiscated the ship.
+In December 1942, the German occupation authorities confiscated the ship.
 They retained the French name of the vessel.
 Management of the ship was transferred to the German semi-public Mittelmeer-Reederei, which managed all civilian ships confiscated by the Germans in the Mediterranean.

 Transporting prisoners of war

 The Greek island of Crete had been captured by the Germans and Italians in the Battle of Crete in May 1941 and was occupied by a mixed German-Italian force.
 The Italian garrison unit was the 51st Siena Infantry Division, consisting of 21,700 men, which occupied the easternmost prefecture of Lasithi.

 On 8 September 1943 the Armistice between Italy and Allied armed forces was signed, and the Italians in Crete and elsewhere were disarmed by the Germans without major resistance.
 As elsewhere, they were given the choice to continue the war alongside Germany or to be sent to the Reich to perform forced labour.
 The Germans employed ships to transport Italian prisoners in the Mediterranean.
 Of these a dozen were lost, causing the deaths of at least 13,000 prisoners in total.

 A minority of the Italian soldiers on Crete chose to continue the fight on the German side and formed the Legione Italiana Volontaria Creta.